 6 Trends Every Clinical Research Professional Should Know

-The already strong trend of outsourcing clinical research to CROs will continue to become more prevalent in many life science companies.
+The already strong trend of outsourcing clinical research to contract research organizations (CROs) will continue to become more prevalent in many life sciences companies.
 Because CROs already have specialized talent at their disposal and processes in place that are in compliance with regulatory guidelines, they offer pharmaceutical companies the ability to quickly initiate studies without having to ramp up their workforce or redirect focus away from their core competencies.